-- Restorations if for a replacement, at least 5 years must have lapsed since last replacement.

-- Gold foil.

-- Gold inlays and onlays.

-- Porcelain inlay.

-- Crowns.

-- > Crowns only covered if a filling cannot restore the tooth If patient elects to have the tooth crowned when a restoration would suffice, the plan will pay up to the cost of a restoration.

-- Replacement of a crown is covered if:

-- original crown cannot be made serviceable. - the individual is covered under the plan for at least 12 consecutive months, and - 5 years has lapsed since the last placement; - Cast post and core covered only for teeth that have had root canal therapy. - Steel post and composite or amalgam. - Dental Implants, including surgery and prosthetics. - Only covered if determined to be necessary and the most appropriate level of service, as determined by the Claims Office. - Prosthetics placed on implants will be reimbursed based on the same allowance for a standard crown, bridge, partial denture or full denture.
-No benefit will be allowed for any replacement prosthetic within 5 years of initial placement. - o All benefits are subject to plan provisions including the deductible and annual dental maximum. - Prosthodontics, Fixed Bridges. - Initial placement of fixed Bridges to replace teeth that were missing prior to the individual's coverage date will be considered only after the individual is covered under this plan for 24 consecutive months, unless the Bridge includes replacement of a natural tooth extracted while covered by the plan. - Replacement of a fixed Bridge is covered if: - original Bridge cannot be made serviceable, - > the individual has been covered under the plan for at least 12 consecutive months, and - > 5 years has lapsed since the last placement. - Prosthodontics, Full or Partial Dentures - o Initial placement of full or partial Dentures to replace teeth that were missing prior to the individual's coverage date will be considered after the individual is covered under this plan for 24 consecutive months, unless the Denture includes replacement of a natural tooth extracted while covered by the plan. - Replacement of a full or partial Denture is covered if: - original Denture cannot be made serviceable, - > the individual is covered under the plan for at least 12 consecutive months, and - > 5 years has lapsed since the last placement;
+- Restorations if for a replacement, at least 5 years must have lapsed since last replacement. - Gold foil. - Gold inlays and onlays. - Porcelain inlay. - Crowns. - Crowns only covered if a filling cannot restore the tooth.
+If patient elects to have the tooth crowned when a restoration would suffice, the plan will pay up to the cost of a restoration. - Replacement of a crown is covered if: - original crown cannot be made serviceable, - the individual is covered under the plan for at least 12 consecutive months, and - 5 years has lapsed since the last placement; - Dental Implants, including surgery and prosthetics. - Only covered if determined to be necessary and the most appropriate level of service, as determined by the Claims Office. - Prosthetics placed on implants will be reimbursed based on the same allowance for a standard crown, bridge, partial denture or full denture.
+No benefit will be allowed for any replacement prosthetic within 5 years of initial placement. - All benefits are subject to plan provisions including the deductible and annual dental maximum. - Prosthodontics, Fixed Bridges. - Initial placement of fixed Bridges to replace teeth that were missing prior to the individual's coverage date will be considered only after the individual is covered under this plan for 24 consecutive months, unless the Bridge includes replacement of a natural tooth extracted while covered by the plan. - Replacement of a fixed Bridge is covered if: - original Bridge cannot be made serviceable, - the individual has been covered under the plan for at least 12 consecutive months, and - 5 years has lapsed since the last placement. - Prosthodontics, Full or Partial Dentures - Initial placement of full or partial Dentures to replace teeth that were missing prior to the individual's coverage date will be considered after the individual is covered under this plan for 24 consecutive months, unless the Denture includes replacement of a natural tooth extracted while covered by the plan. - Replacement of a full or partial Denture is covered if: - original Denture cannot be made serviceable, unless replacement is necessary because of the initial placement of an opposing full Denture.

+- > the individual is covered under the plan for at least 12 consecutive months, and - 5 years has lapsed since the last placement;